Holy Cross Church (Manhattan): Architecture

 The exterior of Holy Cross Church shows a red brick facade with flanking twin towers in an Italianate Gothic form.
 Inside, the church reveals an eclectic mixture of Georgian classical, Romanesque and Byzantine forms.
 The main dimensions are 100 feet from front to back and 82 feet from side to side, where the configuration completes the suggestion of a cross.
 A dome, surmounted by a cross, rises above the intersection of nave and transept.
 From curb level to the top of the cross is a distance of 148 feet.

 The nine stained-glass windows in the chancel were made by Mayer & Company of Munich.
 Louis Comfort Tiffany designed the mosaics below the dome and in the sanctuary.
 Tiffany also designed the stained glass of the clerestory windows and wheel windows of the transepts.

 The red brick and terra-cotta school building facade was designed in the Romanesque Revival style.

 Services

 Mass is celebrated in both English- and Spanish-language services.
 Holy Cross Church operates Crossroads Food Pantry and Harvesters Soup Kitchen (alternate Saturdays) serving the poor and hungry.
 Hospitality is offered directly after the 11:30am Mass on Sundays.
-(Except from July to August).
+(Except month of June and December).
 It also conducts an evangelical program named LAMP Missionary for the assistance of local residents and passers-by who wish to receive religious counseling.